sheng-fu/colorlessgreenRNNs/src/README.md

 Second, run `python BLiMP_scripts/BLiMP_commands_gen.py` to create shell scripts for the evaluation experiments on NYU's HPC clusters.
 The python commands in the shell scripts can be used in other computational settings.

-To obtain per-sentence or per-segment LM probabilities, run `sbatch BLiMP_scripts/commands_by_sentence.sh`.
-The obtain per-word LM probability and entropy for further analysis, run `sbatch BLiMP_scripts/commands_by_token.sh`.
+To obtain per-word LM probability and entropy for further analysis, run `sbatch BLiMP_scripts/commands_by_token.sh`.
 The results are saved to`../results`.

 Run `python BLiMP_scripts/parse_by_token.py` to parse the by_token results for analyzing the probabilities and entropy of the critical word, the prefixes, and the appendixes for the one-prefix and two-prefix evaluation methods.